Airspace change process

 ACP outcomes

-We will advise the proponent if the ACP is approved or not approved.
+We will advise if we have approved or not approved the ACP to the proponent.

 Our powers in relation to ACPs